County Cork Ireland · Co. Cork · Rockchapel Save · Share

 Sep-Oct

-The farming year is active.
-The musicians are back inside playing.
-The landscape is still open.
-Weather is often clear.
+The farming year is busy, the musicians are back indoors, and the landscape is still open.
+Weather is often settled.

 ◉ Go